Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Introduction

-Meanwhile, other studies have found that Calderón's work not only mirrors societal norms but also provides a dynamic platform for the exploration of gender identities \parencite{tietz_modo_2017}: 'Perverse' women -women who use deception against men to achieve their goals - are predominantly present in tragic pieces, conspicuously absent in comedies \parencite{arellano_ayuso_mujeres_2015}.
-Furthermore, a significant number of plays depict female characters cross-dressing as men and performing traits typically associated with masculinity \parencite{bravo-villasante_mujer_1988, strosetzki_personajes_2017, araico2017lenguaje}.
-A commonly used trope of the time period, playwrights utilized cross-dressing as a means for female characters to transcend the domestic space and actively participate in both society and the action of the play.
-The aforementioned scholarship draws attention conflicting tendencies of gender depiction in Calderón's work: it is both deeply shaped by plot and genre conventions, but is used as a grounds to expand social ideas about gender roles by representing women with agency who drive plot progression and utilize covert ways to exercise their will \cite{woods2013female}.
-A possible explanation for the picture that emerges is that, throughout the massive catalogue of Calderón's works, a select few have been given close attention by scholars who adopt a 'close reading' method focusing on individual dramas sampled of the more than 100 secular dramas written by Calderón.
-Consequently, studying the all dramas can show if this picture holds true for the oeuvre as a whole.
+Thus, there appear to be conflicting tendencies of gender depiction in Calderón's work: It is both deeply shaped by plot and genre conventions, but is used as a grounds to expand social ideas about gender roles by representing women with agency who drive plot progression and utilize covert ways to exercise their will (\cite{woods_2013}).
+A possible explanation for the picture that emerges is that, throughout the massive catalogue of Calderón's works, a select few have been given close attention by scholars who adopt a `close reading’ method focusing on individual dramas sampled of the more than 100 secular dramas written by Calderón.
+Consequently, studying all the dramas can show if this picture holds true for the oeuvre as a whole.

-This prompts the classical motivation for scalable reading methods \parencite{weitin17} from digital humanities, combining computational models with manual interpretation: Can we make out \textit{global} patterns in gender depiction that hold across Calderón's whose body of secular dramas?
+This prompts the classical motivation for scalable reading methods (\cite{weitin_2017}) from digital humanities, combining computational models with manual interpretation: Can we make out \textit{global} patterns in gender depiction that hold across Calderón's whole body of secular dramas?

-More specifically, we propose to build on recent developments regarding the \textit{explainability of AI models} \parencite{wiegreffe-pinter-2019-attention,bibal-etal-2022-attention} which aim at providing a human-understandable justification of model decisions.
-This makes it possible to consider a computational model of a literary phenomenon primarily as an \textit{aggregation mechanism} that summarizes large amounts of text into a much smaller set of predictions, and then to analyze these predictions back to the linguistic properties that gave rise to them.
+In this study, we propose to build on recent developments regarding the \textit{explainability of AI models} (\cite{wiegreffe_2019,bibal_2022}) which aim at providing a human-understandable justification of model decisions.
+This makes it possible to consider a computational model of a literary phenomenon primarily as an \textit{aggregation mechanism} that summarizes large amounts of text into a much smaller set of predictions, and then to trace these predictions back to the linguistic properties that gave rise to them.